BuilderIO/builder/packages/sdks/DEVELOP.md

 This new test will run against every SDK & framework combination.

-If you want to manually test this integration test, you will have to run all of these in parallel (using `svelte` as an example):
+If you want to run the integration tests locally, you can do so by running (using `svelte` as an example):

-- Generate Mitosis output: `yarn run start` in `builder/packages/sdks`
-- Build SDK from Mitosis output: `yarn run build --watch` in `builder/packages/sdks/output/svelte`
-- Build tests: `yarn run dev` in `builder/packages/sdks-tests`
+- Build tests: `yarn e2e:build:svelte` in `builder/packages/sdks`
-- Run e2e server: run `yarn run dev` in `builder/packages/sdks/e2e/sveltekit`
+- Run Playwright tests: `yarn e2e:run:svelte` in `builder/packages/sdks`

-You can then test your changes in the sveltekit e2e example.
+PS: To run the tests against the gen1 React SDK, the commands are `e2e:build:old-react` and `e2e:run:old-react` in `builder/packages`.

+### Running Integration server locally

+If you want to run the integration server locally without running the actual Playwright tests, you can do so by running:

+- `yarn nx serve @e2e/sveltekit` (replace `@e2e/sveltekit` with the name of the server you want to run)

 ### Live/real data testing